RobertCPatrona/Calculator/README.md

 `Ctrl+C`

-* In case of errors, run:
+* In case of errors, use:

 `npm update`